NaimAyat/UCLA_CS118/Reading1.md

   * The syntax of various message types (Ex. the fields of the message and how they are delineated)
   * The semantics of the fields
   * Rules for determining when and how a process sends messages and responds to messages
+### 2.2 The Web and HTTP
+#### 2.2.1 Overview of HTTP
+* HyperText Transfer Protocol (HTTP) is the Web's application layer protocol
+* Implemented in two programs: a client program and a server program
+  * Each execute on different end systems, talk to each other by exchanging HTTP messages
+  * HTTP defines the structure of these messages
+* Web browsers implement the client side of HTTP, so we can use "client" and "browser" interchangeably in this context
+* Web servers implement the server side of HTTP, house Web objects, each addressable by a URL
+* When a user requests a Web page, the browser sends HTTP request messages for the objects in the page to the server.
+The server receives the requests and responds with HTTP response messages that contain objects
+* HTTP uses TCP as its underlying transport protocol
+* HTTP client first initiates a TCP connection with the server.
+Once the connection is established, the browser and the server processes access TCP through their socket interfaces
+#### 2.2.2 Non-Persistent and Persistent Connections
+* Non-persistent: each request/response pair is sent over a separate TCP connection
+* Persistent: all the requests and their corresponding responses are sent over the same TCP connection
+##### HTTP with Non-Persistent Connections